-- 1 Paragraph 2(f) is deleted in Ind AS 36 as Ind AS 40 requires cost model.
+- Paragraph 2(f) is deleted in Ind AS 36 as Ind AS 40 requires cost model.
 To maintain consistency with IAS 36, this paragraph number has been retained.
-Further, for this reason, paragraph 5 of Ind AS 36 has been modified by deleting reference to fair value measurement of investment property.. - 2 The transitional provisions given in IAS 36 have not been given in Ind AS 36, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards. - 2.
-Different terminology is used, as used in existing laws e.g., the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'. - 3 Paragraphs 91-95 appear as 'Deleted 'in IAS 36.
-In order to maintain consistency with paragraph numbers of IAS 36, the paragraph numbers are retained in Ind AS 36.
+Further, for this reason, paragraph 5 of Ind AS 36 has been modified by deleting reference to fair value measurement of investment property. - The transitional provisions given in IAS 36 have not been given in Ind AS 36, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards, corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards. - 3 Different terminology is used, as used in existing laws e.g., the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'. - 4 Following Paragraphs have been deleted as a consequence of Ind AS 113, Fair Value Measurement.
+However, the paragraph numbering has been retained to make it consistent with paragraph numbering of IAS 36: - (i).
+Paragraph 5(b) - (ii).
+Paragraphs 25-27 - Paragraphs 91-95 appear as 'Deleted' in IAS 36.
+In order to maintain consistency with paragraph numbers of IAS 36, the paragraph numbers are retained in Ind AS 36. - Following references to Illustrative Examples which are not integral part of IAS 36 have not been included in Ind AS 36: - (i) Reference to Example 5 of Illustrative Examples in paragraph